-There's no question that deciding whether to declare bankruptcy is very difficult.
-It affects your future credit, your reputation and your self-image.
-It can also improve your short-term quality of life considerably, as the calls and letters stop.
-Here is a list of pros and cons to consider as you decide whether Chapter 13 bankruptcy is the best option for you.
+Deciding whether to declare bankruptcy is very difficult and should never be taken lightly.
+It affects your future credit, your reputation, and your self-image.
+But it can also improve your short-term quality of life considerably, as the calls and letters stop.
+In addition to deciding whether to file, you'll also want to consider which type of bankruptcy is right for you (typically either Chapter 7, Chapter 11 or Chapter 13).
+Here is a list of advantages and disadvantages to consider as you decide whether Chapter 13 bankruptcy is the best option.

 |Bankruptcy will ruin your credit for some time to come.
 A Chapter 13 bankruptcy can remain on your credit report for up to 10 years.||Although a Chapter 13 bankruptcy stays on your record for years, missed debt payments, defaults, repossessions, and lawsuits will also hurt your credit, and may be more complicated to explain to a future lender than bankruptcy.|

-You cannot file for Chapter 13 bankruptcy if a previous Chapter 7 or Chapter 13 case was dismissed within the past 180 days because:
+You can't file for Chapter 13 bankruptcy if a previous Chapter 7 or Chapter 13 case was dismissed within the past 180 days because:

 |You can avoid these harsh limitations against refiling for bankruptcy by observing all court orders and court rules, and by not asking to have your case dismissed when a creditor asks for relief from the stay.
 Even if these limitations apply to you, they don't last forever.
 You're only prevented from refiling for six months.
 It may make sense to at least consult with an attorney prior to filing for bankruptcy to avoid limiting your bankruptcy options in the future.|